hawkbee1/bluevsred/bluevsred_flutter/README.md

 Vous avez dit :
 There is no turns.
-Each units can have 30 Action Points max dans recover, by default, 1 AP /h Each team has an HQ they can move slowly.
-Goal is to kill enemy HQ. units are : moto obs
+Each units can have 30 Action Points max dans recover, by default, 1 AP /h
-GB
-forteress
-jeep
-Leclerc
-Challenger
-LAV
-AMX
-warrior
-soldier
-commando
-veteran
-kamikaze
-marine
-engineer
-dragon
-vbci
-medic
-radio
-dynamiter

-ChatGPT a dit :
-Excellent details — thanks!
-I’ve now updated the Rules and Resources section to reflect the accurate mechanics and list of units.
-Let me know if you'd like me to elaborate on any unit type individually.

 📘 Rules and Resources
 Blue vs Red operates as a continuous, real-time wargame—not turn-based.
 Each player controls a squad composed of multiple military units, maneuvering across a persistent battlefield in pursuit of tactical and strategic objectives.